Why Do People Brag on Social Media?

 Bragging is the most effective way to communicate a positive image of ourselves to our social circles today.

 On both personal and professional fronts, our online social lives are studded with tenuous, virtual connections consisting of people we barely know.
-For instance, at the moment, I have hundreds of friends on Facebook and over ten thousand connections each on LinkedIn and Twitter.
+For instance, at the moment, I have hundreds of friends on Facebook and over 10,000 connections each on LinkedIn and Twitter.
 Yet, my only acquaintance with a vast majority of these people is through these platforms.
-I know them solely through the social media, and all the information I have about them is based on what they write there.
+I know them solely through social media, and all the information I have about them is based on what they write there.
 I construct their identities through their posts, notes, tweets, etc., as I am sure, they construct my identity through mine.
 These constructions are important because they lay the groundwork for our reputations on social media.

 How can I favorably impress these social connections?
 My major constraint is that I can only use the information I share about myself to do this.

 To make myself memorable and build a strong reputation, here are two ways I could describe my job as a marketing professor to my LinkedIn connections:

 “I am a(n average) marketing professor at a good research university.
 I am reasonably knowledgeable about marketing and consumer psychology.
 Many students who take my courses find them to be useful in their careers, but some don’t.”